-Democrats take a look at a practical health care approach
+For Democrats, a shift toward the middle on health care

 That said, Kaiser pollster Liz Hamel said it wouldn’t be surprising if it turned into one.
 On big health care ideas, she said, “as the public starts seeing arguments for and against, we often see movement.”

 The Kaiser survey also found broad backing for the public-option alternative that moderates are touting, a government plan that would compete with but not replace private insurance.
-Eight-five percent of Democrats supported that idea, along with 68% of independents.
+Eighty-five percent of Democrats supported that idea, along with 68% of independents.
 Republicans were opposed, 62% to 36%.

 Large increases in federal spending and a significant expansion of government power are often cited as arguments against Medicare for All.
 However, the main criticism Democrats are hearing from some of their own candidates is that the Sanders plan would force people to give up their private health insurance.
 Under the Vermont senator’s legislation, it would be unlawful for insurers or employers to offer coverage for benefits provided by the new government plan.